longlong-www/Cora/README.md

 ### 2. Model-Based Hazard Severity Evaluation

 For each scenario, we perform pairwise comparisons between any two generated images.
 Multiple independent large models (e.g., GPT-4o) are employed to determine which image is more harmful in real-world terms.
-A majority voting mechanism is then applied to decide the winner.

 ### 3. Pairwise Aggregation of Results